 Deferred financing costs consist of costs incurred to obtain financing, including legal fees, origination fees and administrative fees.
 The costs are deferred and amortized using the straight-line method, which approximates the effective interest method, over the term of the secured financing.
-We made payments of \$4.6 million, \$1.1 million and \$1.2 million for deferred financing costs during the years ended December 31, 2012, 2011 and 2010, respectively.
-The payments incurred during the year ended December 31, 2012 were primarily related to the issuance of our 7.125% Series C Cumulative Term Preferred Stock, (the "Term Preferred Stock"), discussed in further detail in Note 7 "Mandatorily Redeemable Preferred Stock."
-Total amortization expense related to deferred financing costs is included in interest expense and was \$1.5 million, \$1.0 million and \$1.0 million for the years ended December 31, 2012, 2011 and 2010, respectively.
+We made payments of \$2.1 million, \$4.6 million, and \$1.1 million for deferred financing costs during the years ended December 31, 2013, 2012, and 2011, respectively.
+The decrease in payments incurred during the year ended December 31, 2013 was primarily related to the issuance of our 7.125% Series C Cumulative Term Preferred Stock in January 2012, or the Term Preferred Stock, discussed in further detail in Note 6 "Mandatorily Redeemable Preferred Stock."
+Total amortization expense related to deferred financing costs is included in interest expense and was \$1.8 million, \$1.5 million, and \$0.9 million for the years ended December 31, 2013, 2012, and 2011, respectively.